Death penalty (NCAA): Alabama football, 2002

 Prior to 2002, Alabama football had been investigated by the NCAA three times.
-In 1995, the program was placed on probation for three years (later reduced to 2), required to give up 26 scholarships over a 3-year period (later reduced to 17), and forced to forfeit 8 victories from the 1993 season after the NCAA discovered that defensive back Antonio Langham had signed with an agent after the 1992 season but remained at Alabama.
+In 1995, the program was placed on probation for three years (later reduced to 2), required to give up 26 scholarships over a 3-year period (later reduced to 17 scholarships), and forced to forfeit 8 victories from the 1993 season after the NCAA discovered that defensive back Antonio Langham had signed with an agent after the 1992 season but remained at Alabama.
 Another player was charged with receiving impermissible benefits from boosters, and the school was also charged with lack of institutional control.
 The 1995 penalties represented the first time Alabama had ever been placed on probation.
-In February 1999, the NCAA investigated claims of a slush fund created by former assistant basketball coach Tyrone Beaman; ultimately the allegation was not proven to be true, but the NCAA warned the university that severe sanctions would result if further violations occurred.
+In February 1999, the NCAA investigated claims of a slush fund created by former assistant basketball coach Tyrone Beaman; ultimately the allegation was not proven, but the NCAA warned the university that severe sanctions would result if further violations occurred.
 May 1999 brought allegations against then-head coach Mike DuBose of improper conduct with a former secretary; DuBose initially denied the claim, only to later admit that it was true.
 The university paid $360,000 to settle.

-In January 2001, an article in The Commercial Appeal, the newspaper in Memphis, Tennessee, reported that a high school head coach was paid $200,000 to direct highly prized recruit Albert Means to Alabama.
+In January 2001, an article in The Commercial Appeal newspaper in Memphis, Tennessee, reported that a high school head coach was paid $200,000 to direct highly prized recruit Albert Means to Alabama.
 The article followed online chat room comments alleging similar activities.
 The NCAA issued a notice to Alabama in February that it was investigating the program for violations.
 By August, a federal grand jury in Memphis was investigating and issued indictments against a high school coach and assistant coach for trying to "sell" a prized recruit to the highest bidder.
-In September, the NCAA issued a notice to the school alleging 11 major violations including multiple instances of recruits and assistant coaches receiving cash, vehicles and loans from boosters already known to have provided impermissible benefits, and lack of institutional control (among other charges).
-The university attempted to avoid NCAA sanctions by self-imposing penalties of 15 scholarships over 3 years and temporary disassociation with three boosters referenced in the allegations; however, it did not impose a postseason bowl ban.
-The NCAA ruled that the self-imposed sanctions were not harsh enough and that "these violations are some of the worst, most serious that have ever occurred," and, in February 2002, issued the following penalties:
+In September, the NCAA issued a notice to Alabama confirming 11 major violations including multiple instances of recruits and assistant coaches receiving cash, vehicles and loans from boosters already known to have provided impermissible benefits, and lack of institutional control (among other charges).
+The university attempted to avoid NCAA sanctions by self-imposing penalties of 15 scholarships over 3 years and temporary disassociation with three boosters referenced in the allegations; however, it did not self-impose a postseason bowl ban.
+The NCAA ruled that the self-imposed sanctions were not harsh enough and that "these violations are some of the worst, most serious that have ever occurred", and, in February 2002, issued the following penalties: